Exploring the Interplay of Interference and Queues in Unlicensed Spectrum Bands for UAV Networks: System Model

 \subsection{Channel Model}

-In this paper, the system model is shown in Fig. \ref{Fig. 1}.
 Consider a block fading channel model, where $\Tilde{h}_n^f$ could be Rician (Rice) or Rayleigh (Ray) distributions based on being LoS or NLoS channels, respectively.
-First, we focus on the Rician channel for which the probability density function (PDF) is given by:
+Let us initially focus on the Rician channel for which the probability density function (PDF) is given by:

 where $I_0$ is the modified Bessel function of the first kind with order zero, and $b = \sqrt{2K(\theta_i)}$ is defined based on the Rician shape parameter $K(\theta_i)$ which can be expressed as~\cite{Kim-2018-Outage}: